 Tell your doctor if you have these symptoms.
 They sometimes need to lower the dose of the drug.
 The symptoms usually improve slowly after treatment finishes, but for some people they may never go away.
 Talk to your doctor if you are worried about this.

 This treatment may affect your skin.
+It can cause a rash, which may be itchy.
+Patches of your skin may get darker during treatment.
 Your doctor or nurse can tell you what to expect.
 If your skin feels dry, try using an unperfumed moisturising cream every day.
-It can cause a rash, which may be itchy.

 Effects on the heart

+This treatment can cause changes to the lungs.
 You may have tests to check your lungs before and during treatment.
-Tell your doctor if you develop:
+It is very important to tell your doctor if you develop:

 - a cough

 You should also tell them if any existing breathing problems get worse.